-The report is forecast to reveal the economy grew 0.5% in the September-December quarter, after expanding 0.6% in the preceding quarter, confirming that the British economy remains on a solid footing.
+The report is forecast to confirm the economy grew 0.6% in the final three months of last year, underlining the view that the British economy remains on a solid footing.

-3. Flash Euro Zone PMIs for January
+4. February Flash Euro Zone PMIs

-The euro zone is to publish preliminary data on manufacturing and service sector activity for January at 09:00GMT (4:00AM ET) on Tuesday, amid expectations for a modest decline.
+The euro zone is to publish preliminary data on manufacturing and service sector activity for February at 09:00GMT (4:00AM ET) on Tuesday, amid expectations for a modest decline.

 Ahead of the euro zone PMI's, France and Germany will release their own PMI reports at 08:00GMT and 08:30GMT respectively.